Skip to content

 The problem:

-Yesterday you were a peer.
-Today you're responsible for their performance, their development, and sometimes their exit.
+Yesterday you are a peer.
+Today you are responsible for their performance, their development, and sometimes their exit.
 That's a fundamentally different relationship.
 Everyone knows it.
 So do you.

-At executive level this hits harder.
-You become director of the team you were part of.
-You know them, they know you, and now you have to assess their performance.
-Or you step in as head of the MT you were just a member of, knowing two of them also wanted the role.
+The more senior the role, the messier this gets.
+You become director of the team you are part of.
+You know them, they know you, and now you assess their performance.
+Or you step in as head of the MT you are just a member of, knowing two of them also want the role.

 Push too hard and you lose them.
 Hold back and you stay "one of the team," which costs you authority.
 The question isn't whether it's uncomfortable.
 The question is how you handle it well.